Session Recovery

 The graph acts as persistent memory that bridges session boundaries.

-You can also run /context mid-session if Claude seems to have lost track:
+You can also run /recover mid-session if Claude seems to have lost track:

 Recovering from Compaction